gelisam/category-syntax/README.md

         return (x,x)
 ```

-Finally, the last time a variable is used, the variable gets consumed.
+Finally, the last time a variable is used, the variable gets consumed by the user action.
 There is no special structural operation for variable consumption, so we need every possible user action to decrement the counter and possibly release the resource.
 In the case of our toy language, there is only one:

 ```haskell
 useVar :: RefCounted Int ()